Byadiso/HireMeD/README.md

 ## 🚀 Impact

-By treating my job search as a technical engineering problem, I:
+By treating the job search as a technical engineering problem, you will:
-- **Reduced manual search time by 90%.**
+- **Reduce manual search time by 90%.**
-- **Eliminated language barriers** between my EN resume and PL job postings.
+- **Eliminate language barriers** between  EN resume and PL job postings.
-- **Improved accuracy** by focusing only on roles where my technical background provides the highest value.
+- **Improve accuracy** by focusing only on roles where technical background provides the highest value.

 ---